drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 |![SampleR1 51 D7_G100K_A2 410v_I0 010s_D0 500s_N005_T4 0C_M17 0000mm_W501 340nm 20230309 080608 827395 tdaq2](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/93a6eb79-6a26-4ebe-8d46-3b25e46819c1)|![SampleR1 51 D7_G100K_A2 410v_I0 010s_D0 500s_N005_T4 0C surface cropped](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/c7ad51c5-3052-4c0e-905a-4b4ebf87df7e)|

 Okay, with the above, I hope that I have convinced you that this not just a nifty little sensor device, but that it is actually a professional grade instrument and that you can do good science with it.
 For more good news, it turns out that it is not very expensive.
 This repository provides what you need in terms of ecad files and software to build one for yourself, or if you like you can contact me for an assembled board.
-Caveat emptor, though I feel this is a good alternative to certain expensive instruments, it is intentionally not the design you would use for for manufacturing at scale.
-If that is what you are after, please contact me before spinning.